HackerHours/hackerhours.org/Hacker-Hours-DIY-Guide.md

 ## Format

+### Frequency

+Hacker Hours NYC run twice per week, but don't feel like you need to make a long-term commitment up front.
+The very first Hacker Hours had *one* attendee (who showed up at the very end), but it doubled every time after that.
+Plan to do three or so to gauge interest, and go from there.

+### Location

+Hacker Hours NYC began in the eight-seat conference room at [Jux](https://jux.com/gallery/1239211), which had to move to [a coffee shop](http://www.vineapple.com/) after it consistently brought in over twenty people per session.
+It then outgrew the coffee shop, and moved to a [coworking space](http://www.alleynyc.com/) (though another session started in a different office).
+The breakdown:

+* office
+    * PROS
+        * guaranteed availability (if it's yours)
+        * intimate, since everyone is there for Hacker Hours
+        * full control over noise, environment, etc.
+    * CONS
+        * limited size/seating
+        * organizer needs to let people in and kick people out
+* coffee shop
+    * PROS
+        * casual atmosphere
+        * attendees can come early or leave late
+        * food+drink available
+    * CONS
+        * need to be careful not to be too loud
+        * limited seating/outlets
+        * sometimes closed for events
+* coworking space
+    * PROS
+        * lots of space
+        * plenty of desks+chairs+outlets
+    * CONS
+        * other events take priority

+[YMMV](http://www.urbandictionary.com/define.php?term=YMMV).
+Important location qualities are good wifi, seating, power, atmosphere, and consistent availability (so you don't have to scramble for a new place every time).

 ## Skill Levels

 When it began, Hacker Hours NYC was almost entirely absolute beginners.
 Over time, the group has gained more regulars and a wider variety of skill levels, and now many attendees simply come to have a space to work and hang out with other coders.
+Your community and your outreach will determine the demographic and vibe.

 ## Scaling